Four Lower-Division Courses

 Notice to New Undergraduate Students:

 If you have been placed in an EMS course, we recommend that you enroll in the appropriate course during your first quarter.
 Enrolling as soon as possible will provide you the best chance of getting into a course.
 Some courses may be impacted; students are urged to use the course wait lists and observe the course crash policy.
 See our Undergraduate FAQs page for details.

 Entry Level Writing Requirement

 The Entry Level Writing Requirement (ELWR) is a University of California requirement that all students must fulfill.
-Prior to matriculating to UCSB, students may satisfy ELWR via qualifying test scores and grades as listed here: https://admission.universityofcalifornia.edu/elwr/requirements/test-scor....
+Students may satisfy the requirement by any of the means listed on the ELWR website.

 Any qualifying test scores and/or official transcripts with transfer courses should be submitted directly to the Office of Admissions.

 Notice to New International Undergraduate Students: